 What happens during a strike?

 In most cases, all public transport, such as buses, autos, taxis and others are not operating.
 In some cases, even company transports do not operate.
 In rarer cases, hotel transports also do not work.
-This means that attendance in the office will be low; in some cases, as low as 45% (see source).
+This means that attendance in the office will be low; in some cases, as low as 45% (source: Times of India).
 Note that depending on they type of strike, the times the public transport are halted are different.
 For example, most of the time, the time is posted as 6am to 6pm.
-In rare cases, it's a 24 hour strike (the Jan.
+In rare cases, it’s a 24 hour strike (the Jan.
 24, 2017 strike above was a 24 hour strike that applied only to private buses).

 Learn more about ground commute options in India in the video below.